 Types of Low Pass filters

-In Betaflight there are two types of low pass filter – PT1 and the Biquad.
-In FlightOne (previously Raceflight) the PT1 is called ‘Frequency’ filter and the biquad is the biquad.
+In Betaflight there are two types of low pass filter – PT1 (power transfer first order) and the Biquad.
+You sometimes also see PT2 and PT3 filters mentioned.

 The PT1 is a gentle filter curve (known as first order, or single pole) which gives less delay and so is regarded to give better performance, but it does not filter the noise as heavily as the biquad.
 The biquad is steeper creating more filtering but also more latency.
 Flight firmware generally use a combination of filters and sometimes you can rely on PT1 and sometimes you will need to use biquad filters if you need stronger filtering.